 This project was featured on the

 Having a chronic pain condition can be like an attack on all your senses and as a result many Chronic Pain Sufferers report sensory overload.

-Most people with a chronic pain condition report feeling overwhelmingly tired some or all of the time are struggle keeping up with daily tasks.
+Most people with a chronic pain condition report feeling overwhelmingly tired some or all of the time and struggle keeping up with daily tasks.